-Human.ai nabs $3.2M seed to build personal intelligence platform – TechCrunch
+Human AI nabs $3.2M seed to build personal intelligence platform – TechCrunch

 The last we heard from Luther.ai, the startup was participating in the TechCrunch Disrupt Battlefield in September.
 The company got a lot of attention from that appearance, which culminated in a $3.2 million seed round it announced today.
-While they were at it, the founders decided to change the company name to Human.ai, which they believe better reflects their mission.
+While they were at it, the founders decided to change the company name to Human AI, which they believe better reflects their mission.

-Differential VC led the round joined by Village Global VC, Good Friends VC, Beni VC and Keshif Ventures.
-David Magerman from Differential will join the startup’s Board.
+Differential VC led the round, joined by Village Global VC, Good Friends VC, Beni VC and Keshif Ventures.
+David Magerman from Differential will join the startup’s board.

-The investors were attracted to Human.ai’s personalized kind of artificial intelligence, and co-founder and CEO Suman Kanuganti says that the Battlefield appearance led directly to investor interest, which quickly resulted in a deal four weeks later.
+The investors were attracted to Human AI’s personalized kind of artificial intelligence, and co-founder and CEO Suman Kanuganti says the Battlefield appearance led directly to investor interest, which quickly resulted in a deal four weeks later.

 “I think overall the messaging of what we delivered at TechCrunch Disrupt regarding an individual personal AI that is secured by blockchain to retain and recall [information] really set the stage for what the company is all about, both from a user standpoint as well as from an investor standpoint,” Kanuganti told me.